 Schedule -As a group who has come together to learn and share we are unique from any other class.
 The schedule may change to accommodate our particular class needs.

-Tentative Course Schedule: The following is from the Moodle webpage on May 12, 2010.
-Please see the Moodle page each week for updates.
+The course schedule is posted on the Moodle webpage, please check the page each week for updates.